sarathkumar1304/End-to-End-Customer-Churn-Prediction/README.md

 - **ZenML** -  A tool to create reproducible ML pipelines.
 - **MLflow** -  For tracking experiments and managing model lifecycle.
 - **Streamlit** -  A user-friendly UI framework for creating interactive web applications.
-- **FastAPI & Flask** - Back-end frameworks to build APIs for model interactions.
+- **FastAPI** - Back-end frameworks to build APIs for model prediction server.
 - **Evidently Ai** - A tool for Model Monitering and data drift detection.

 ## 📝 Overview